camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 ## See the process in action

-You want to see how the process instance is executed?
+Want to see how the process instance is executed?
+Follow the steps below:

-1. Go to the cluster in Camunda Cloud and select it
+1. Go to the cluster in Camunda Cloud and select it.
-1. Click on the link to [Operate](/product-manuals/operate/userguide/basic-operate-navigation.md)
+1. Click on the link to [Operate](/product-manuals/operate/userguide/basic-operate-navigation.md).
-1. Select the process _order process_
+1. Select the process **order process**.

 As you can see, a process instance has been started and finished.

 ## Work on a task

 Now we want to do some work within our process.
+Follow the steps below:

-First, add a few service
+1. Add a few service tasks to the BPMN diagram and set the required attributes.

-tasks to the BPMN diagram and set the required attributes.
-Then extend your `main.go` file and activate a job which are created when the process instance reaches a service task.
+2. Extend your `main.go` file and activate a job.
+These are created when the process instance reaches a service task.

-Open the BPMN diagram in the modeler.
+3. Open the BPMN diagram in the modeler.
 Insert three service tasks between the start and the end event.

 - Name the first task `Collect Money`.
 - Name the second task `Fetch Items`.